-When you're a young patient with cancer, saving your life is the goal of your oncology team, not preserving your ability to reproduce.
+When you're a young patient with cancer, saving your life is the goal of your oncology team.
+They may not have thought about preserving your fertility.

-However, as a young patient, it is important to ask questions about preserving your fertility if you think you might want kids in the future, because this may factor in additional procedures that may need to be done.
+However, as a young patient, it is important to ask questions about preserving your fertility if you think you might want kids in the future, because this may factor in additional procedures that need to be done.
 You may be at an age where having children is not something you've considered yet, but be sure to talk to your care team if you think it's a possibility in your future.

-Oncofertility is a medical field that helps cancer patients and survivors potentially preserve the ability to have children in the future.
+Oncofertility is a medical field that helps people who have or had cancer potentially preserve the ability to have children in the future.
 All forms of cancer treatments threaten your ability to conceive and bear children.
 Infertility is a side effect for some - but not all - young survivors.

-Some women experience problems with eggs, ovaries, or begin early menopause, and some men experience low sperm production and testosterone levels.
+Some women experience problems with eggs, ovaries, or begin early menopause.
+Some men experience low sperm production and testosterone levels.
 You can take steps to preserve your fertility.
 Ask!

-If you did not discuss fertility or undergo any preservation steps prior to cancer treatments, there are still several family planning options, such as IVF treatments, egg, sperm, and embryo donors; surrogacy; or adoption.
+If you did not discuss fertility or undergo any preservation steps prior to cancer treatments, there are still several family planning options, such as IVF treatments; egg, sperm, and embryo donors; surrogacy; or adoption.

 Can you still have sex if you have colorectal cancer?
 Yes, but it may look and feel different for you and your partner.
-Body image issues may challenge intimacy, and surgeries and treatments may bring pain and/ or force you to find new ways to be intimate comfortably.
+Body image issues may challenge intimacy, and surgeries and treatments may bring pain and/or force you to find new ways to be intimate comfortably.